CAllboard

 Non-union/non-paid

-Langhorne Players is thrilled to announce open auditions for POCATELLO by Samuel D. Hunter.
+Langhorne Players is thrilled to announce open auditions for Lucy Prebble’s THE EFFECT.

 Director: Jack Bathke